Gobd/go-cache/README.md

 	// purges expired items every 10 minutes c := cache.New(5*time.Minute, 10*time.Minute)

-	// Set the value of the key "foo" to "bar", with the default expiration time c.Set("foo", "bar", cache.DefaultExpiration)
+	// Set the value of the key 1234 to "bar", with the default expiration time c.SetDefault(1234, "bar")

 	// Set the value of the key "baz" to 42, with no expiration time
 	// (the item won't be removed until it is re-set, or removed using